 AJ AKA Applejax had a very interesting and heart warming story:

 Years ago when Rose, our barn manager, was just a teenager she owned AJ.
 Sadly she had to sell him.
 Several years later Robyn, our director, was told about him and the horrible conditions he was living in.
 Robyn and her family rescued AJ, brought him back to health, gave him the happiness he deserved and promised him a lifetime of love.

 AJ’s caring, easy going manners made for the perfect therapy pony.
 He was on loan to RHF.

 AJ was “ featured” as our horse of the month on Facebook where he popped up on Rose’s newsfeed Christmas morning.
 Rose called the farm, came out to visit her old friend and became part of the RHF family.

 Argo, AKA Still Waters, is an off the track race horse that not only won in the USA but in Puerto Rico.
-He is used for grooming sessions only and is an excellent subject for our students.
-During the summer you can find him splashing in his water bucket and making a real mess of things.
+He was used for grooming sessions only and was an excellent subject for our students.
+During the summer you could find him splashing in his water bucket and making a real mess of things.

 Buster Blue Boy AKA Willis is a registered American Paint Horse.
 He is one of the most gentle horses to participate in the program.
 While his cute face makes him approachable, most people fall in love with his goofy personality.
 He tilts his head and makes a grunting noise when he is asking for treats.
 Willis is definitely a special part of this program and is better for riders who are just beginning.